russelljjarvis/asu_opt/README.md

 The program can be run with or without scoop (see more on that below).

-The following  line has only been tested in Ubuntu linux, and has not been tested with OSX
+The program in the Dockerfile build context has only been tested in Ubuntu linux, and has not been tested with OSX

 ## Instructions for building, deploying etc.